yodkwtf/google-search-clone-react/README.md

 # Google Search Clone

-A Google Search Clone created with recactjs and talwind css.
+A Google Search Clone created with reactjs and talwind css.
 The app is powered by rapid API.